 Silence fell among everyone in the observatory as they gazed at the strange beauty of the purple star before them.
 Eli pushed his hand into his pants pocket and withdrew his phone.
 He turned the boxy phone on its side and tapped the screen, taking a picture of perhaps the only purple star in existence.

-The silence was broken when the radio in Rush's hand crackled, and Brody's voice spoke from it, "Dr. Rush, I just did a scan of the planet's surface…I'm seeing some fading life-signs on the planet."
+The silence was broken when the radio in Rush's hand crackled, and Brody's voice spoke from it, "Dr. Rush, I just did a scan of the planet's surface…I'm seeing some strange signals coming from the planets surface."

-Rush lifted the radio to his face, "Life-signs?
-Is there any signs of intelligence?"
+Rush lifted the radio to his face, "Strange as in what, Mr. Brody?"

-There was a moment of silence before Brody responded, "I'm not exactly sure…there's not artificial radio signals, but there's some kind of artificial signatures emitting from the life-signs."
+There was a moment of silence before Brody responded, "I'm not exactly sure what to make of it…but there's some kind of artificial radio patterns emitting from the place where the obelisk is."